‘Kid Rock’ May Be Ineligible for Michigan Ballot

-Robert Ritchie may end up challenging Democratic Sen. Debbie Stabenow next year, but his stage name, Kid Rock, may not be allowed to appear on the ballot in Michigan.
+Robert Ritchie may end up challenging Democratic Sen. Debbie Stabenow in Michigan next year, but his stage name, Kid Rock, may not be allowed to appear on the ballot.

-If Ritchie were to submit enough valid signatures to make the ballot and indicated that he wanted to be listed as “Kid Rock,” the Michigan Bureau of Elections staff would have to research the question of whether that name would be allowed.
-At an initial glance, Ritchie’s stage name isn’t an obviously acceptable name under the state’s criteria.
+If Ritchie were to submit enough valid signatures to make the ballot and indicate that he wanted to be listed as “Kid Rock,” the Michigan Bureau of Elections staff would have to research the question of whether that name would be allowed.
+At an initial glance, Ritchie’s stage name isn’t an obviously acceptable one under the state’s criteria.

 For example, a candidate “may specify that both his or her given name and middle name, or only a middle name, shall appear on the ballot,” or “may specify a name that constitutes a common law name in accordance with the Michigan Department of State Guidelines.”
 But according to the rules, candidates may not use a “nickname that is not a recognized diminutive of the candidate’s given name.”

-It’s also premature to assume that because Donald Trump was elected president that any celebrity can win.
+It’s also premature to assume that because Donald Trump was elected president, any celebrity can win.

 But following Trump’s blueprint to victory won’t necessarily be easy.

+[The True and Bonkers Story of When Kid Rock Met Mitt Romney]

 But unlike Trump luxury hotels or Trump wine, Ritchie’s brand has more to do with music and personal style.
-And while conservative evangelicals have embraced Trump in spite of his comments about sexually assaulting women, that doesn’t necessarily mean those voters will also embrace Ritchie.
+Conservative evangelicals may have embraced Trump in spite of his comments about sexually assaulting women, but that doesn’t necessarily mean those voters will also embrace Ritchie.
 Some excused Trump’s comments, which he never intended to record, as “locker room talk,” but it would be an entirely different task to explain Ritchie’s sex tape or his explicit on-the-record commentary.
 Although, partisanship can be a powerful component of forgiveness.

 In a July 25-27 automated poll by the Trafalgar Group, a Republican-affiliated polling firm, Ritchie led Stabenow 49-46 percent in a hypothetical general election matchup.
 But the fact that his stage name was included to introduce him to respondents helped boost his standing.

-Ritchie also led the hypothetical GOP primary with 50 percent against former Trump campaign state co-chairwoman Lena Epstein (9 percent), former Army Ranger/businessman John James (7 percent), and retired state supreme court justice Bob Young Jr. (6 percent).
-Kid Rock’s name ID advantage certainly factored into his early lead.
+Ritchie also led the hypothetical GOP primary with 50 percent against former Trump campaign state co-chairwoman Lena Epstein (9 percent), former Army Ranger/businessman John James (7 percent), and retired state Supreme Court Justice Bob Young Jr. (6 percent).
+Kid Rock’s name ID advantage certainly factored into his early advantage.

-Stabenow technically represents a “Trump state” after the reality show host carried the Wolverine State 47.6-47.3 percent in 2016, but Republicans have a steep hill to climb to prove that victory was the new rule rather than an exception.
+Stabenow technically represents a “Trump state” after the former reality show host carried the Wolverine State 47.6 percent to 47.3 percent last fall, but Republicans have a steep hill to climb to prove that victory was the new rule rather than an exception.
 Republicans haven’t won a Senate race in Michigan since 1994.

-Inside Elections currently rates the Michigan Senate race as Solid Democratic as the Republican field and national political climate take shape.
+Inside Elections currently rates the Michigan Senate race Solid Democratic, as the Republican field and national political climate take shape.

 As I’ve written before, after 2016, I’ve ruled out ruling things out, and Ritchie could run and might win.
 But there are some key differences between Trump’s particular brand of celebrity and circumstances that helped him win and the challenges other celebrities are likely to face.
 And Ritchie may have to do it all without the Kid Rock name.